Climate Change Solutions.png

 Alabama’s Forests:

-• Alabama 23.1 million acres of forests cover 71% of the state.
+• 23.1 million acres of forests cover 71% of the state.

-• Alabama’s forest carbon stock have increased by 29% from 1990 to 2019.
+• Alabama’s forest carbon stock increased by 29% from 1990 to 2019.

-• Forests, urban trees and harvested wood products in Alabama
+• Forests, urban trees and harvested wood products in Alabama:

-• Remove 41% of all CO2 emissions in the state (compared to 14% nationwide)
+• Remove 41% of all CO2 emissions in the state (compared to 14% nationwide).

 • Store the equivalent of 47 years of all CO2 emissions produced in the state.